 - How will counselling help me?
 Together will will explore what is causing you to experience difficult and distressing life events, such as relationship difficulties, bereavement or abuse.
-This frequently leads to experience medical conditions such as depression or an anxiety disorder such as anxiety or OCD.
+This frequently leads to experience medical conditions such as depression or an anxiety.
 Counselling can also improve the quality of physical symptoms such as poor quality sleep or panic attacks.
 Stress can contribute to a range of physically linked conditions such as frequent headaches or migraines.

 - What age ranges do you work with?
-I am experienced and received training to be able to work with children, adolescents through to adults.
+I am experienced and received training to be able to work with children, teenagers through to adults.